intarchboard/e-impact-report/draft-iab-ws-environmental-impacts-report.md

   issues, guidelines for analysing protocols with regards to their impacts could be useful.)

-* IETF activities on specific technologies are already ongoing/starting, such as metrics, or the new Time Variant Routing (TVR) working group {{TVR}}.
-It may be useful to start from picking the low-hanging fruits, such as:
+* IETF activities on specific technologies are already ongoing or starting, such as metrics discussed, for instance, at the NMRG research group {{NMRG}} or the OPSAWG working group {{OPSAWG}}, or the new Time Variant Routing (TVR) working group {{TVR}}.
+It may be also useful to start from picking the low-hanging fruits, such as:

    * Focusing on the use of efficient data formats.
    * Avoiding crypto assets - such as Non-Fungible Tokens